BurgessLab/BurgessLab/index.md

 {% capture text %}

 Current areas of interest in the lab include include discovering neurons that control fluctuating levels of arousal during wakefulness and understanding how environmental context influences the processing of sensory cues.
-We are especially interested in how gene mutations linked to autism and schizophrenia influence the functional development of these ciruits.
+We are especially interested in how gene mutations linked to autism and schizophrenia influence the functional development of ciruits that mediate these function.

 {%
   include button.html